apache/ignite/modules/web-console/web-agent/README.txt

     node-uri=http://10.0.0.1:8080,http://10.0.0.2:8080

 Security tokens:
-  1) By default security token of current user will be included into "default.properties" inside downloaded "ignite-web-agent-x.x.x.zip".
+  1) By default security token of current user will be included into "default.properties" inside downloaded "ignite-web-console-agent-x.x.x.zip".
   2) One can get/reset token in Web Console profile (https://<your_console_address>/settings/profile).
   3) One may specify several comma-separated list of tokens using configuration file or command line arguments of web agent.